DKyA/bmvcde/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+# Structure for export files
+## Columns
+- Name: Name of the product
+- Type: Type of the product
+- Img: url to the image (test by pasting to browser)
+- Link: Link to the product / page (if applicable, else leave blank)
+- Quantity: Volume / Quantity / ...
+- Unit: Unit of the quantity.
+Use g, ml, pcs, null (though try to put a unit there if possible.
+If it is not viable to put g there for instance, use whatever you can, we will sort that out on frontend.)
+- What did I forget?